 - Department for Education

 What issues can’t we usually deal with?

+You should always raise your issue with the most appropriate representative.
 If you have a problem which isn’t the responsibility of central government, such as your local council you should contact the local councillor elected to that body.
-If you have tried to seek support without success we may be able to look into the matter for you.

 There are some things my office cannot do, these include;